1. Do Your Research

 - Initial consultation – a Finance Health Assessment (FHA) will be conducted to establish your borrowing capacity or how much the banks will lend you.

 - Consultant will help structure a house and land package in an area that you want to be.

 - Documentation for House, Land and Finance will be prepared and then lodged to the recommended lender for what is known as Formal Approval.

 - Once your loan application is formally approved by the bank the builder can commence works for the construction of your new home.

-At WOW Homes, we are problem solvers, we help our clients achieve their dream of home ownership.
-We can assist with these areas of focus in getting our clients into a position where they’re able to build their first dream home, without over-stretching themselves.
+At WOW Homes, we’re problem solvers, we can help you achieve your dream of home ownership.
+We can assist with all things finance, helping you into a position where you’re able to build your first dream home, without over-stretching yourself!

 Find out if you qualify!

 Still got questions?
 We’ll let you know if you qualify.
 It only takes a couple of minutes so get in touch with us today!